 The TYPO3 Association

-A group of long-time contributors, headed by Kasper Skårhøj, found the TYPO3 Association in fall 2004.
-It is the heart of the project, funding development of the system’s core, providing certfication and representing the project officiall
+A group of long-time contributors, headed by Kasper Skårhøj, founded the TYPO3 Association in fall 2004.
+It is the heart of the project, funding development of the system’s core, providing certification and officially representing the project.

 The TYPO3 Steering Committee

 Members of the TYPO3 Steering Committee consistently work for TYPO3 and attend general assemblies, where they vote and decide on the Association's future.

 TYPO3 hosted its first international conference, the TYCON3, in Karlsruhe, Germany, September 8-11, 2005.

 Renamed T3CON in 2006, the annual event caters for business users rather than developers.

 The first international TYPO3 Developer Days took place in Dietikon, Switzerland, August 11-13 2006.

 The TYPO3 DD became an annual event with the goal to motivate and integrate developers, thus providing a steady contribution to TYPO3 and guaranteeing its standards.

 The TYPO3 project has a clear vision, a defined roadmap and a strong community.